aosasona/dotenv/README.md

 # dotenv

-Dotenv is a port of the popular Javascript [dotenv](https://github.com/motdotla/dotenv/blob/master/lib/main.js) packages that helps you load environment variables from .env (or other) files.
-This package supports both Erlang and Javascript (Node, Deno) targets thanks to the fact that it uses the awesome [Simplifile](https://github.com/bcpeinhardt/simplifile) package under the hood.

 [![Package Version](https://img.shields.io/hexpm/v/dotenv)](https://hex.pm/packages/dotenv)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/dotenv/)

+Dotenv is a port of the popular Javascript [dotenv](https://github.com/motdotla/dotenv/blob/master/lib/main.js) package that helps you load environment variables from .env (or other) files.
+This package supports both Erlang and Javascript (Node, Deno) targets thanks to the awesome [Simplifile](https://github.com/bcpeinhardt/simplifile) package that it uses under the hood.

+> This package may support other formats in the future but for now, only supports the popular .env format

 ## Quick start